 Foreigners may purchase houses in Thailand, but no land!
 There are only few exceptions for investors or by means of special permission.

-association of the condominium area.
+In a condominium housing area, foreigners may be involved in up to 40% of the floor space.
+The land does however still belong to the communal housing association of the condominium area.
 The foreigner must either prove that he has investor privileges, that has enough money originating from his homeland or possess or permanent residency permit.

 The purchase of a condominium does however contain the following risks: